riotkit-org/riothealthflux/README.md

                 # (consider fact that eg. UptimeRobot in free plan is running checks every 5 minutes.
                 #  Infracheck is open and free, and can run checks more often as you wish)
                 SLEEP_TIME: "60"

+                # allows to customize the measurement name that is pushed to the InfluxDB
+                INFLUXDB_MEASUREMENT_NAME: "riothealthflux"
 ```

 Usage without docker